jpbetz/cel-webhook/README.md

 TODO:

-- [ ] validate CRD create/update by making sure that all expressions validate against the current schema
-- [ ] compile and register all CEL programs when CRD is created/updated as well
+- [ ] compile and cache all CEL programs when CRD is created/updated

 How to run just the webhook: